pryv/dev-site/source/guides/pryv.io-setup.md

 withTOC: true
 ---

-In this guide we address IT operators that wish to initialize their Pryv.io platform.
+In this guide we address IT operators that wish to install their Pryv.io platform.
 It walks you through the different steps that have to be performed in order to set up your platform.

 ## Table of contents